Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 \subsubsection{\rm \textbf{In-context learning (ICL)}}

-ICL, first introduced with GPT-3 \cite{brown2020language}, utilizes formatted natural language prompts and integrates task descriptions and examples to guide LLM models in task execution.
+ICL, first introduced with GPT-3 \cite{brown2020language}, utilizes formatted natural language prompts and integrates task descriptions and examples to guide \blue{LLMs} in task execution.
 This approach allows the LLM to recognize and perform new tasks by leveraging contextual information.
 The design of demonstrations is critical for ICL, encompassing the selection, format, and order of examples.
 The format of demonstrations involves converting selected examples into a structured prompt, integrating task-specific information and possibly incorporating reasoning enhancements like CoT \cite{chung2022scaling, Wei-arxiv-2022-chain}.
 The ordering addresses LLM biases, arranging demonstrations based on similarity to the query or employing information-theoretic methods to optimize information conveyance \cite{Liu-ACL-2022-What, Lu-ACL-2022-Fantasically}.

-ICL's underlying mechanisms include task recognition and task learning, and then LLM models can use pre-trained knowledge and structured prompts to infer and solve new tasks.
-Task recognition involves LLM models identifying the task type from the provided examples, leveraging pre-existing knowledge from pre-training data \cite{Wies-2023-arXiv-the}.
+ICL's underlying mechanisms include task recognition and task learning, and then \blue{LLMs} can use pre-trained knowledge and structured prompts to infer and solve new tasks.
+Task recognition involves \blue{LLMs} identifying the task type from the provided examples, leveraging pre-existing knowledge from pre-training data \cite{Wies-2023-arXiv-the}.
 Task learning, on the other hand, refers to LLMs acquiring new task-solving strategies through the given demonstrations, a capability that becomes more pronounced with increasing model size \cite{Oswald-arxiv-2022-Transformers}.
-Recent studies suggest that larger LLM models exhibit an enhanced ability to surpass prior knowledge and learn from the demonstrations provided in ICL settings \cite{Wei-arxiv-2023-Larger}.
+Recent studies suggest that larger \blue{LLMs} exhibit an enhanced ability to surpass prior knowledge and learn from the demonstrations provided in ICL settings \cite{Wei-arxiv-2023-Larger}.